srk/QuantVec/QuantVec-tools/README.md

 ======
 At the moment, .sumviz files (molecular graphs) and .wfx (wavefunction) files produced by [AIMAll](https://aim.tkgristmill.com) or QuantVec are required.
 MOLDEN-format files may be converted to .wfx using [MOLDEN2Aim](https://github.com/zorkzou/Molden2AIM) from wavefunctions produced by many electronic structure codes.
 The result of the conversion may need some manual editing before AIMAll will accept them: the supplementary shell script 'clean_molden_wf' in the 'utils' subdirectory can be used to automate the necessary cleanup editing.

+Alternatively, gridded charge densities in Gaussian .cube format produced by [Octopus](https://octopus-code.org) and many other electronic structure codes may be used as inputs.
+These may then be processed by [CRITIC2](https://https://github.com/aoterodelaroza/critic2) to extract the critical points and bond paths.
+The CRITIC2 output (together with any accompanying CRITIC2 FLUX3D output file containing the bond paths) may then be converted into .sumviz format using 'critic2sumviz'.

 Additional utility packages
 ===========================